youssefHosni/Data-Science-Portofolio/Readme.md

 * Developed a real-time sign language interpretation application using React.js, tensroflow and tensorflow.js and deployed on IBM cloud servies.

 ### __[Stable Diffusion Web Application](https://github.com/youssefHosni/Stable-Diffusion-Crash-Course/tree/main/Stable%20Diffusion%20Web%20Application)__ ###
-* Building a stable diffusion web application using Hugging Face, React, and fastAPI.
+* Building a stable diffusion web application using Hugging Face, React, and deployed on fastAPI.

 ### [Building Movie Recommendation System using Pyspark]() ###
 * Building a recommendation engine using Alternating Least Squares in PySpark and using the popular MovieLens dataset and the Million Songs dataset.